 Statistics show October is most dangerous month

-October continues to be the most dangerous month for pedestrians in Michigan.
+According to the Michigan pedestrian car accident statistics, October has been the most dangerous month for pedestrians in Michigan.
 In 2021, October accounted for 13.2% of all pedestrian-involved auto accidents for the year.
 Except for 2020, October has consistently been the most dangerous month for pedestrians in Michigan from 2013 to 2021.

 Why is October so dangerous for people walking?